tundish/blathnaid/blathnaid/dlg/tale.rst

 Rafters
 -------

+[NARRATOR]_

     Twenty feet above, the roof was supported by a sturdy iron frame, from which a chain hoist dangled.
     From the dark corners of the eves, Jack could hear rustling and squeaking.

     In the middle of the workshop was the bottom half of a great casting mold.
     And here was all sorts of clutter piled up waiting for the next smelting; bags of bent and flaking nails, broken hasps and gears and levers.
 All damp and coated in bat droppings and bloom.

 Send me the bill
 ----------------